Just-Fix/justfix-skill/CLAWHUB_LISTING.md

 ## Author

-Squid – maintained on behalf of JustFix
+Adam J. Graham – maintained on behalf of JustFix

 ## License